-A full list of governors is given on pages 14 and 15 of these financial statements.
-Joanne Garrison held the post of Clerk to the Corporation until 29 April 2022.
+A full list of governors is given on pages 13 and 14 of these financial statements.

 Joanne Platt was appointed Interim Clerk to the Corporation from 18 May 2022 until 5 September 2022.

 Sharon Harmon was appointed Clerk to the Corporation from 30 August 2022